surfhawk/sl4p/README.md

 <br/>

 That's it!
 Enjoy logging your application :)
-Remember to load your configuration only once and log your messages everywhere.
+Remember to load your configuration only once (initial entry-point, recommended) and log your messages everywhere !

 <br/>